MicrosoftDocs/well-architected/well-architected/service-guides/virtual-network.md

 >
 > - **Overprovision IP address spaces**.
 To ensure reliable scaling, a common strategy is to overprovision capacity to prevent IP exhaustion.
 However, this approach involves a tradeoff between cost and operational efficiency.
 Subnets should only use a portion of the VNet's address space.
 The goal should be have just enough extra address space in your VNet and subnets to balance reliability with cost-effectiveness.
 >
 > - **Be aware of the networking limits**.
 Azure imposes limits on the number of resources you can deploy.
 While most Azure networking limits are set to their maximum values, some can be increased.
-For more details, refer to the [Networking limits](s/azure/azure-resource-manager/management/azure-subscription-service-limits#networking-limits).
+For more details, refer to the [Networking limits](/azure/azure-resource-manager/management/azure-subscription-service-limits#networking-limits).
 >
 > - **Create network diagrams with focus on user flows**.
 These diagrams are valuable for visualizing network segmentation, identifying potential points of failure, and pinpointing key transitions like internet ingress and egress points.
 They also serve as important tools for audits and incident response.
 >
 >   Highlight high priority traffic flows between the user and workload resources.
 For instance, prioritizing ExpressRoute for enterprise network flows or securing user requests in a DMZ design can provide insight into capacity planning for firewalls and other services.
 >
 > - **Add redundancy**.
 Consider deploying NAT gateways and VNets across multiple regions if necessary, ensuring public IPs and NAT gateways have zone redundancy, and making shared resources like firewalls also region redundant.
+>
+>   For more infiormation, see [Business Continuity](/azure/virtual-network/virtual-network-disaster-recovery-guidance).
 >
 > - **Avoid complexity**.
 Simpler configurations decrease the likelihood of misconfigurations and error, which can contribute to reliability issues.
 Reducing complexity can lower operational and maintenance costs.
 Pay attention to VNets, subnets, IPs, routes, ASGs, and tags while simplifying the network.
 Some examples of simplification include:
 >   - Using private DNS whenever possible and minimize the number of DNS zones.